-BBB receives hundreds of complaints from consumers every year about boarding facilities, also known as kennels.
+BBB receives numerous complaints against pet day care, boarding and kennel facilities.
 Complaints allege problems with billing, as well as concerns about the treatment of their pet.
-Some owners allege their pets came back from the kennel severely dehydrated, malnourished or covered with fleas, ticks and even maggots.
+Some owners allege their pets were severely dehydrated, malnourished or covered with fleas, ticks and even maggots after staying with these facilities.
 A few even allege their pet became extremely ill from their brief stay at certain kennels.